RafaelBarbosatec/flutter_openchat/README.md

 ```

-If you need recreate the all input widget with your way just pass the `inputBuilder`:
+If you need recreate the input widget with your way just pass the `inputBuilder`:

 ```dart